coil-language/coil-lang/README.md

 Record{a: 10}
 ```

-Coil expands upon messaging by the notion of "protocols" which are in essence namespaced messages.
+Coil expands upon messaging by the notion of "protocols" which enable messages to have behave differently in different contexts.

 Let's take a look at a common OO pattern that falls apart without context.